FreeAndFair/dvl/README.md

 ####Usability:

-* The user interface must be trivial to use for non-technical users (election representatives).a
+* The user interface must be trivial to use for non-technical users (election representatives).

 * The voter should be able to register at any table at the voting venue.

 ####Persistence:

-* The system will exhibit no dataa lost from an arbitrary failure of any system in the *DVL* network (a typical system failure like a Windows crash).
+* The system will exhibit no data loss from an arbitrary failure (e.g., a typical system failure like a Windows crash) of any system in the *DVL* network.

 * The system will exhibit no data loss in the event of a network failure.